JacopoMangiavacchi/SwEL/README.md

 		"var5" : "ko"
 	])

 The String extension checkCondition(), or checkCondition(withVariables:), will return a Bool value with the result of the evaluation if this is formally correct.
-It will throws different exceptions according to diffferent syntax error in the string value or variables dictionary.
+It will throws different exceptions according to different syntax error in the string value or variables dictionary.

 # String RegEx based expressions